The 100 Year History of the Human Resources Department

 HR today: an emerging strategic partner

-Human resource management today is a far cry from its early 20th century position as rule enforcer.
+Human resource management today is a far cry from its early 20th-century position as a rule enforcer.

 While HR departments retain many of the tasks they were initially assigned back when they first entered the scene at the National Cash Register Co.—addressing worker grievances, training supervisors on company policies, etc.—HR’s mandate and importance has increased tremendously.
 Compliance with laws and regulations, addressing employee grievances, and the hiring process are all seen as baseline, compulsory capabilities for HR professionals—but just the tip of the iceberg when it comes to their impact on the modern organization.